• Skip to primary navigation

 Refried beans cooked in a cast iron skillet and topped with melted cheese and cilantro.

-• Why you'll love this Mexican Refried Beans Recipe
+Why You'll Love These Mexican Refried Beans

 So Many Uses!
 Serve as a snack for dipping chips, or as a filling in burritos, tostadas, or tacos.
 Or, as a side dish with your favorite Mexican dish.